 Hydrogen has highest gravimetric energy density (see the table) being the primary reason for considering hydrogen as a strong contender, as an alternative among all types of fuels.

 Hydrogen boasts a much higher energy density by weight compared to gasoline.
 (142 MJ/kg for hydrogen vs. 46 MJ/kg for gasoline).
-Therefore, approximately 3 kilograms of gasoline would be needed to provide the same amount of energy as 1 kilogram of hydrogen.
+Therefore, 1 kilogram of hydrogen delivers the same energy as approximately 3 kilograms of gasoline.

 Thus Hydrogen as an energy carrier, can efficiently store for a prolonged time, any amount of generated energy.
 This is a key, crucial property for considering hydrogen for energy transition and qualifies as clean energy storage fuel.
 Renewable electricity can be used for hydrogen production through electrolysis and hydrogen produced is stored for reuse when renewable sources are unavailable like no sun shine during night time or no wind velocity on odd seasons.